 Sometimes the images feel like a Where’s Waldo exercise, where Corey with his bow-hunting gear and the Walls Pro clothing blend right into the background.
 Other times, we photographed rifle-hunting scenarios with blaze orange safety vests and caps, and here, of course, it was much easier to find Corey!
 The color grade needed for these two very different looks was a challenge to find.
 Balancing the blaze orange to stand out, but not to over-power the grays of the camo print and the surrounding mountains took some fine-tuning in Photoshop and Adobe Lightroom.

 The national photo campaign launched at the end of January 2018, with Walls debuting my photos in larger than life prints surrounding their booth at the annual SHOT Show at the Sands Expo Center in Las Vegas https://shotshow.org/.
 The effect was exactly what we were going for.
 In an enormous exhibition venue (think Superdome size!) the powerful, stark images we had created still stood out amidst the who’s who of the hunting and firearms industry.
 This venue is used by big outdoor brands like Cabela’s, Mossy Oak, Carhartt, and of course Dickie’s every year to showcase the very latest in clothing, gear and guns for 2018.
 The Walls Pro introduced their all-new camo pattern here, and it has been a real joy to help them showcase their proud new line of clothing.

 Many thanks to the Walls team, and the agency, for their creative vision and trust in me.
 And deep thank-you’s to my coworker Dan Sohner for assisting in the high mountains, schlepping a huge pack of lighting gear through the rain and snow; and to Dylan Brown for helping set the look for the images in Adobe Lightroom and Photoshop.

 The series of images from this photo campaign recently won a One Club Award.
 You can read more about the award here.

-You can also see the larger portfolio of photo campaign images on my website here.
+You can also see my full portfolio of hunting imagery here.